Tucker (surname): In England

 Recorded as both Tucker and Tooker, the derivation of the English occupational surname comes from the Old English, pre-7th century verb tucian, meaning "to torment".
-It would have been for a fuller, also known as a "walker", one who softened freshly woven cloth by beating and tramping on it in water.
+It would have been for a fuller, also known as a "walker", one who softened freshly woven cloth by beating and tramping on it in stale urine.
 "Tucker" was the usual term in the southwest of England (and South Wales as well), "walker" in the west and north, and "fuller" in the southeast and East Anglia.

 The first recorded spelling of the family name is shown to be that of one Baldwin Tuckere in the 1236 Records of Battle Abbey in Sussex.
 Nevertheless, one should not be too hasty to assign English origin to bearers of the surname.

 German and Dutch origins

-Linguistically, the word tucker is assumed to be related to the German tucher, which means "cloth-maker".
+Linguistically, the word tucker is assumed to be related to the German Tucher, which means "cloth-maker".
 In the 15th century, the bulk of the German cotton trade was in the hands of the Tucher von Simmelsdorf family in Nürnberg, where Tucher Castle still stands.

 In Old Dutch, which is closely related to Old German, the word tuch was often used as a verb to mean "to tug sharply" (see above).
 The similar linguistic origin of these words is also recognizable in the English etymology.